This post may contain affiliate links. Please read our disclosure policy.

 Seashell Pearl Cookies

 As you might recognize, these cookies start with Madelines.
-Madeleines are very small sponge cakes with a shell-like shape that comes from being baked in shell-shaped pans.
+Madeleines are small sponge cakes with a shell-like shape, originating from being baked in shell-shaped pans.
 Perfect for making seashell cookies!
-Want to bake your own Madeline cookies?
+Want to bake your own Madeleine cookies?
 Find the cookie mold HERE.

 You can get Madeline cookies in the bakery section of any grocery store.
 I also get them at Costco.
 My kids LOVE them.

 Typically, Madeline cookies have a bump on one side from baking.
-In order to made these seashell pearl cookies, you’ll want to shave that small bump away (and eat the shavings haha!).
+To make these seashell pearl cookies, you’ll want to shave that small bump away (and eat the shavings, haha!).
 It’s easiest to use a simple bread knife for this job.

 I used fluffy white whipped frosting, food coloring, and edible pearls.
 You can also make your own homemade frosting if you prefer!